Annuity content is meticulously reviewed to ensure it meets our high standards for readability, accuracy, fairness and transparency.

 Filing lawsuits and litigating can be expensive and time-consuming.
 Even when a big verdict is handed up or a settlement is likely, it takes time before the money actually arrives.
 In the meantime, life’s expenses continue to mount.

-There are options to fill this gap that go by several names: lawsuit advances, lawsuit loans, third-party consumer litigation financing, non-recourse advances, non-recourse loans and alternative litigation financing.
+There are options to fill this gap that go by several names: lawsuit advances, lawsuit loans, structured settlement loans, third-party consumer litigation financing, non-recourse advances, non-recourse loans and alternative litigation financing.

 Whatever they’re called, these financial products are controversial and should be considered with caution, especially in states where they’re not strictly regulated.